Skip to main content

 • Production order routing lines

-Dime.Scheduler keeps the relationship between a production order and its lines.
-The production order is captured at the Job level, the production order line at the Task level, and each production order routing line maps to an Appointment record.
-When a production order has multiple lines, those lines link to the same job in Dime.Scheduler, so once planned they trace back to the same production order.
+Dime.Scheduler keeps the relationship between an order and its lines intact, mapping each level onto its own record type.
+The production order is captured at the Job level, the production order line at the Task level, and each production order routing line becomes an Appointment.
+When an order has several lines, those lines all link back to the same job, so once they are planned they still trace to the production order they came from.

 Production orders